Writing Competition

 8. Illegible, incomplete or defaced entries will not be accepted.
 No responsibility can be accepted for lost entries and proof of sending will not be accepted as proof of receipt.

-9. Two entries from all winning entries in the 2024 writing competition, one for each category, will be chosen for participation in a special blog article which will be published on the website on 1 November 2024.
+9. At least two entries from the 2026 competition, one for each category, will be chosen for participation in a special blog article which will be published on the website on 1 November 2026.

-10. The winning entrants of the 2024 annual competition will receive prizes.
+10. Winners of the 2026 annual competition will receive prizes as described above.
 Prizes must be claimed within 60 days of the winner and runner-up being notified.
-Notification of winners by 1 November 2024.
+Notification of winners will take place by 1 November 2026.
 No correspondence or negotiation will be entered into after this period.

 11. The prizes in this writing competition as described are available on the date of publication and are subject to availability.
 Kids-World-Travel-Guide.com is responsible for the publication, adjudication of this competition and the provision of the prizes.

-12. Events may occur that render the competition itself or the awarding of the prizes impossible due to reasons beyond the control of the organiser and accordingly the organiser may at its absolute discretion vary or amend the promotion and the entrant agrees that no liability shall attach to the promoter as a result thereof.
+12. Should events occur that render the competition or the awarding of prizes impossible due to reasons beyond the organiser's control, the organiser reserves the right at its absolute discretion to vary or amend the competition.
+By entering, the entrant agrees that no liability shall attach to the organiser as a result thereof.

 Image credits on writing competition page: Shutterstock.com, Canva and own images